ansys/pyfluent/doc/source/api/index.rst

 Features of PyFluent not specifically belonging to either the Meshing or Solver modes are collected together in the :ref:`ref_general` section.
 That includes instructions on how to launch and connect to Fluent, and the various types of PyFluent session objects, which connect to Fluent sessions, are documented.
-Fundamental gRPC services, including streaming services, upon which PyFluent depends -- and a re directly usable -- are outlined.
+Fundamental gRPC services, including streaming services, upon which PyFluent depends (and are directly usable) are outlined.
 Other features include a Scheduler module for facilitating use of external job scheduling systems, a purely Python-based reader for Fluent project and case files, Python-based journaling, task-based workflow objects, full Pythonic access to Fluent rp-vars, powerful quantity objects that expose real values and units of API (and other) objects, visualization objects for